ericlyn4s/totally-rad-coding-quiz/README.md

 <image src="assets/images/first-question.png" alt="A question reads 'Which of the following would change an element's background to red?', and four answers are provided below.
 A timer counts down in the top righthand corner, and a link reading 'View Highscores' is in the top lefthand corner." width="450"/>

 Additionally, a timer is displayed in the upper righthand corner and counts down from 120 seconds.
 If the user answers a question incorrectly, 10 seconds are deducted from the timer.
 The quiz ends when either (1) all questions have been answered or (2) the timer runs out.
 At game completion, the user is given their score and prompted to enter their initials.
 When the user hits 'submit', their initials and score are added to the high scores list.
+If two characters are not input at this stage, the user will get an error message.

 <image src="assets/images/game-over.png" alt="Along with the 'View Highscores' and timer element in the header, the page shows 'All Done!
 Your final score is:' along with the user's score, then 'Enter your intials:' and a field for the user to input his or her intials." width = "450"/>